PCodeXbro/QuantInternshipSearchSummer2024/Companies/Jump Trading.md

 ## Company Culture:
 - Mission Statement:
 - Values:
-- Employee Reviews (Glassdoor): 3.6/5 (4 Reviews)
+- Employee Reviews (Glassdoor): 4.6/5
-  - Reported Positives: Culture
+  - Reported Positives: Culture, People, Transparency, Offices
-  - Reported Negatives:
+  - Reported Negatives: Less opportunities for new employees

 ## Quant Team and Internship Role:
 - Team Structure:
 - Internship Role Descriptions:
-- Technologies/Tools Used: Big C++ Focus
+- Technologies/Tools Used:

 ## Why I'm Interested:

 ## Potential Challenges:
-C++

 ## Strategy:
 I plan to reach out to the recruiter on LinkedIn, expressing my interest in the Quant Internship role and asking for more details about the application process.